Using Microsoft Office

 Tables: Data

-arranged in rows and columns, arranged similar to a
+arranged in rows and columns

 Forms: More exactly,

-input forms, for entering data into the tables.
+input forms, for entering data into the tables

 Queries: Commands that